-Mr. Friker is the village attorney for Orland Park and his experience includes representation of various local governmental entities, including park districts, fire protection districts and over thirty-five (35) library boards and library districts.
-In addition to his local governmental practice, he maintains extensive real estate, probate and estate planning practices, represents numerous small to medium size corporations and served as corporate counsel to Orland State Bank for over twenty-five (25) years.
+E. Kenneth Friker has worked extensively on eminent domain and zoning litigation.
+Kenneth is the village attorney for Orland Park and his experience includes representation of various local governmental entities, including park districts, fire protection districts and over 35 library boards and library districts.
+In addition to his local governmental practice, he maintains extensive real estate, probate and estate planning practices, represents numerous small to medium size corporations and served as corporate counsel to Orland State Bank for over 25 years.

 - “Contracts and Intergovernmental Affairs,” – author, Illinois School Law, Illinois Institute for Continuing Legal Education

 - Kenneth has regularly presented Orland Park Plan Commission workshops.
 He has also presented on topics relating to library systems and local public libraries, including Library District workshops and seminars and has presented local community workshops on estate planning and estate tax matters.